 Water – Keep in mind that about half the volume of this sauce is water.
 So if you’re trying to conserve ingredients, or just not make so much that wouldn’t get used, know that the volume of water you start with, will be half of what you end up with in the final sauce.

 Citrus – Start by mixing the water with sugar and lime or lemon.
-This is basically lemonade.
-If it’s too sweet, add some water.
+Imagine you’re making lemonade tailored to your own taste buds.
+If it’s too sweet to your liking, add some water.
 If it’s not sour enough add some more citrus.
-The flavor and acidity of lemon or limes can vary from fruit to fruit, so use your taste buds.

 Fish sauce – Slowly add the fish sauce in increments until you gradually reach what the recipe calls for, all the while mixing the sauce and tasting it along the way.